pkill37/pssht/README.md

 Ideally you would read these instructions on your smartphone and:

+1. Find an unlocked Macbook.

-1. Open a terminal emulator app (i.e., Terminal.app in stock macOS).
+2. Open a terminal emulator app (i.e., Terminal.app in stock macOS).

-2. Download the `pssht` script.
+3. Download the `pssht` script.

 ```
 git clone https://github.com/fabiomaia/pssht.git /tmp/pssht
 ```

-3. Run the `pssht` script in the background with `&`.
+4. Run the `pssht` script in the background with `&`.

 ```
 bash /tmp/pssht/pssht &
 ```

-4. Optionally close the terminal emulator app, discretely move away from the computer, and strategically position yourself for observation.
+5. Optionally close the terminal emulator app, discretely move away from the computer, and strategically position yourself for observation.

-5. Observe the reactions.
+6. Observe the reactions.

-6. Feel bad because you have nothing better to do with your life.
+7. Feel bad because you have nothing better to do with your life.

 ## License